kluchey/OMG/pages/MCV4U___6___2 Scalar Equations of Planes.md

 				  \end{align*}$$
 				- So $(2,-2,-4)$ is our second direction vector for our new plane. logseq.order-list-type:: number
-			- To get the scalar equation for our new plane, we need a normal vector, which logseq.order-list-type:: number
+			- To get the scalar equation for our new plane, we need a normal vector for the plane, which logseq.order-list-type:: number
 - ## Consolidation
 	- What information is needed to create a scalar equation of a plane?